Manchester United next manager: ‘Red Devils have already made up their mind to change manager’ – Norman Whiteside sees Ole Gunnar Solskjaer heading out | Goal.com

 The Red Devils have seen the decision to hand the reins to a treble-winning hero of their past deliver rich rewards, with eight successive victories enjoyed since parting with Jose Mourinho.

-A faultless opening to his tenure has led many to put Solskjaer in the frame to land a high-profile post on a permanent basis.
+A faultless opening to his tenure has led many to put Solskjaer in the frame to land the high-profile post on a permanent basis.

 Whiteside, though, believes that United would need to be “backed into a corner” in order to make that call, with moves for proven performers such as Mauricio Pochettino or Zinedine Zidane considered more likely.